BoardTools/upload/README.md

 * PHP 5.3.3 or higher

 ## Sources
-You can get the extension from one of the following sources:
+You can get Upload Extensions from one of the following sources:
 * phpbb.com: https://www.phpbb.com/customise/db/extension/upload/
 * github.com: https://github.com/BoardTools/upload

 The support from the authors is given only for the packages uploaded from the sources listed above.

-## Installation, Update, Uninstallation
+## Installation, update, uninstallation
 The information about the installation/update/uninstallation process can be found in FAQ and Wiki:
 * For the packages uploaded from phpbb.com: https://www.phpbb.com/customise/db/extension/upload/faq.
 * For the packages uploaded from github.com: https://github.com/BoardTools/upload/wiki.